 Cats are non-native, insatiable hunters.
 The impact they have on birds is especially devastating.
 Cat-inflicted injuries are difficult to treat.
-Keeping cats indoors prevents harm to our native birds and protects the cat from road mortality, disease (including parasites and rabies), injury, and poisoning.
-Click here for more information on cats and their impact on wildlife.
+Keeping cats indoors, leash training them, or building an outdoor “catio” prevents harm to our native birds and protects cats from road mortality, disease (including parasites and rabies), injury, and poisoning.

 If you’re into gardening, native plants with wildlife value provide food and habitat, and can also be quite aesthetically pleasing.
 Try pouring boiling water on weeds as an alternative to harmful herbicides, and use diatomaceous earth for insect control.

 Prevent the spread of invasive species, which often out-compete native wildlife for food and habitat.
 Clean boats and fishing equipment to avoid spreading exotic plants and invertebrates to pristine ecosystems, spay or neuter your cat or dog, and don’t release pet reptiles, birds, or fish into the wild.